Qubinode/qubinode-installer/docs/qubinode/okd4_installation_steps.md

 #  Installing OKD - The Community Distribution of Kubernetes 4.x Cluster on a Single Node [Still in Development/Test]

 The following documentation will help you deploy an  Community Distribution of Kubernetes  (OKD) 4.x cluster, on a single node.
-The installation steps deploys a production like OCP4 cluster, in a environment with 3 masters and 3 workers on a KVM hosts running Red Hat Enterprise Linux (RHEL)
+The installation steps deploys a production like OCP4 cluster, in a environment with 3 controlplanes and 3 workers on a KVM hosts running Red Hat Enterprise Linux (RHEL)
 ![](https://i.imgur.com/n8TQAyB.png)

 ## Prerequisites